Kristopher Schau

 Kristopher Hugh Martin Schau (born 12 August 1970) is a Norwegian musician, TV host, comedian, author, and songwriter.
 He was born in Oslo.

 Radio and television shows

 Schau is known from several radio shows (most of them also with his brother Alexander Schau) including XL, Karate, and Et Norge I Krig.
 On TV he has been involved in the shows XLTV, Team Antonsen (2004), and De 7 dødssyndene (2007).
-He has also been part of several bands, among them Gartnerlosjen, Hurra Torpedo, Kåper Gjete, Sinsen, Reidar Roses Orkester, Datsun, The Cumshots, Mongo Ninja and The Dogs.
+He has also been part of several bands, among them Gartnerlosjen, Hurra Torpedo, Kåper Gjete, Sinsen, Reidar Roses Orkester, Datsun, The Cumshots, Mongo Ninja, White Urine and The Dogs.
 He is also the writer of the Norwegian underground comic Margarin which is now discontinued.
 He has created the television shows Dag and One Night with his friend Øystein Karlsen.

 De 7 dødssyndene

 In 2007, Schau launched his television show, De 7 dødssyndene, focusing on the seven deadly sins.
 In the show, Schau attempted to commit all the deadly sins, combined with Schau and his co-hosts, Øystein Karlsen and Morten Ståle Nilsen, presenting information on the history of sin and related subjects.
 Many Norwegian conservative Christians protested against the program.
 They organized a petition and a boycott against the show's corporate sponsors, leading to several companies dropping their advertisements.
 This did not decrease the show's popularity.